Every year, benzos play a significant role in overdose deaths. Learn how to beat the statistics and find benzo addiction treatment in South Florida.

-Benzodiazepines, or “benzos”, are a class of psychoactive drugs used to treat depression, anxiety, seizures, panic disorders, agitation, and insomnia.
+Benzodiazepines, or benzos, are a class of psychoactive drugs used to treat anxiety, seizures, panic disorders, agitation and insomnia.
 Well-known examples of benzo medications include Valium and Xanax.
 Benzodiazepines are viewed as safe if prescribed for short-term use, with treatment lasting 2-4 weeks to prevent addiction.
+However, misuse of benzos is quite commonplace, with people sharing the drug with friends, taking it for longer than intended or mixing it with alcohol.

 When taken in large doses, benzos can cause: